 Which car APIs can we get access to and how?

 You are limited to the APIs that are exposed by the OEM.
-We are in the process of standardizing how you access these APIs.
+Processes are being developed to standardize how you access these APIs.

 What types of audio codecs are supported?